Physical Quantities v1.0.0

 Power.
 Time rate of change of energy or energy transfer rate; see PhQ::Energy, PhQ::Time,...

-Physical quantities are implemented efficiently with no memory overhead compared to using raw floating-point numbers to represent the same data.
+Physical quantities are implemented efficiently with no memory overhead compared to using plain floating-point numbers to represent the same data.
 For example:

 assert(sizeof(volume) == sizeof(double));